moroshko/analyze-deps/README.md

 # Analyze Deps

-Compares dependencies in the specified `package.json` to the latest available versions.
+Compare dependencies in `package.json` to the latest available versions.

 ## Installation